crazycooky77/ci_project5/README.md

 ## Features
 All user stories, features, and bugs are listed in the repository's projects.
 [For release 1.0, the kanban board can be found here](https://github.com/users/crazycooky77/projects/2/views/1).
 [For release 1.1, the kanban board is here](https://github.com/users/crazycooky77/projects/3/views/1).
 Both completed and planned features are outlined in the boards.

+Some additional minor features have been implemented, to promote customer satisfaction and loyalty, such as mailto links with predefined email subjects and bodies, where customers can request products be stocked, that are not in the database.

 ## Technologies
 - [Balsamiq](https://balsamiq.com/wireframes/) to plan out the pages using wireframes